The Momentum Leader and the Enlightened Shadow

 Momentum Leader: Captures Whole Group Focus

-The Momentum Leader first establishes a compelling class-wide focal point around an object, song, book etc. that sparks natural curiosity and intrigue before explicitly asking children to tune their attention in.
+The Momentum Leader first establishes a compelling class-wide focal point — an object, song, book etc. that sparks natural curiosity and intrigue.
+When this focal point is formed, children are explicitly asked to tune their attention in.

 The Momentum Leader employs these strategies:

-- Physically gathers early adopters around focal point
+• Physically gathers early adopters around the focal point

-- Signals the whole class should face the leader and listen for instructions
+• Signals that the whole class should face the leader and listen for instructions

 Enlightened Shadow: Re-engages Distracted Students

-The Enlightened Shadow stays on the outskirts, unobtrusively re-plugging in attracted or distracted children before they meaningfully disrupt group momentum.
+The Enlightened Shadow stays on the outskirts, unobtrusively re-plugging in distracted children before they meaningfully disrupt group momentum.

 These are the Enlightened Shadow’s strategies: